escalab/OpenUVR/README.md

 4. TODO run the make script.
 This will compile ioq3 and install it to your home directory in the `~/bin/ioquake3` directory.

 Now that Quake 3 is installed, you can run it using `sudo LD_LIBRARY_PATH=/your/path/to/OpenUVR/sending/ffmpeg_build/lib ~/bin/ioquake3/ioquake3.x86_64`.

+## Compiling on the Raspberry Pi (receiving side)
+1. Clone the `OpenUVR` repository anywhere in your home directory on the Raspberry Pi.
+2. Enter the `OpenUVR/receiving` directory.
+3. Compile the standalone `openuvr` program with `make`.

+## Running on the Raspberry Pi (receiving side)
+Run the program with `sudo ./openuvr <encoding_type> <network_type>`.\
+`<encoding type>` can be one of `h264` or `rgb`, but it will likely always be `h264` for your purposes.
+`<network_type>` can be one of `raw`, `udp`, `udp_compat`, or `tcp`.
+Whatever is chosen, it must match the protocol used on the sending side. `tcp` should not be used except for testing purposes. `udp_compat` is used when the sending side is some program other than OpenUVR which sends frames using UDP (for example the ffmpeg executable). `raw` is the optimal choice (measured around 1% faster than UDP, but further optimizations can possibly improve this).

+The program must be run with `sudo` only if the `raw` protocol is used.
+Otherwise, it can be run with or without `sudo`.

+When running `openuvr`, you should be able to notice that every so often it gets laggy and drops frames.
+This is because the display manager on the raspberry pi performs periodic tasks which disrupt `openuvr`.
+To run it without these interruptions, go into TTY1 using `ctrl+alt+F1`.
+Log in (probably using the default username `pi` and password `raspberry`), then kill the display manager with `sudo systemctl stop lightdm`.
+This will kill any windows you had open.
+To return to desktop mode, use `sudo systemctl start lightdm`.